Loomi-me/hydrogen-reference-project/README.md

 <span style="font-size:1.25em"><b>It Includes the core functionality of the Visually integration implementation.</b><br/>
   The integration revolves around two main aspects:</span>

+### The "Instrument"

-1. The "Instrument" interface—Provides programmatic control over store operations Required for Visually Upsells and Analytics:
+an interface implementation that provides programmatic control over store operations Required for Visually Upsells and Analytics:
   - Cart management (add/remove items, open/close cart drawer, update cart attributes)

 > ⚠️ **Important**: Implementing the update cart-attributes method in the Visually instrument